dosorio/rPanglaoDB/README.md

 -------
 This package required R version 4.0 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.

 The official release of `rPanglaoDB` is available on CRAN.
-To install from CRAN, use the following command:
+To install it from CRAN, you can use the following command:
 ```
 install.packages("rPanglaoDB", dependencies = TRUE)
 ```